opensearch-project/documentation-website/_observing-your-data/metricsanalytics.md

 <img src="{{site.url}}{{site.baseurl}}/images/metrics/remote-cluster-selection.png" alt="Switching clusters using the Metrics analytics tool" width="700"/>

-You can also view metrics visualizations from other sources together with local metrics visualizations.
-From the **DATA SOURCES** dropdown menu, choose the remote metrics visualization to add it to the group of visualizations already shown on the dashboard.
+You can also view metric visualizations from other sources alongside local metric visualizations.
+From the **DATA SOURCES** dropdown menu, choose the remote metric visualization to add it to the group of visualizations already shown on the dashboard.
 An example dashboard is shown in the following image.

 <img src="{site.url}}{{site.baseurl}}/images/metrics/otel-metrics-remote-cluster-selection.png" alt="Metrics dashboard" width="700"/>